IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 # Building the application

 ## Install Dependencies
 This application does NOT need to be compiled on a system with IBM Streams installed.
-The lib folder contains to redistributable .jar files from IBM Streams that must be installed into your local maven repository.
+The lib folder contains two redistributable .jar files from IBM Streams that must be installed into your local maven repository.

 There is a Makefile included that will do this installation.